BU-EC500-SP15/mbta-busses/README.md

 ##### What is [Hortonworks](http://en.wikipedia.org/wiki/Hortonworks):

 Hortonworks is a business computer software company based in Palo Alto, California.
-The company focuses on the development and support of Apache Hadoop, a framework that allows for the distributed processing of large data sets across clusters of computers[1].
-There is no necessity to use Hortonworks Data Plaform to deploy this project, we use it because it's an off-the-shell Hadoop and Pig environment.
+The company focuses on the development and support of Apache Hadoop, a framework that allows for the distributed processing of large data sets across clusters of computers[1]. **There is no necessity to use Hortonworks Data Plaform to deploy this project, we use it because it's an off-the-shell Hadoop and Pig environment**.

 ##### What is [Pig](http://hortonworks.com/hadoop-tutorial/how-to-process-data-with-apache-pig/):